Our Work:

 We look for participatory processes:

-- Where everyone teaches and everyone learns
+- Where everyone teaches and everyone learns.

 The Foundation also embraces the significant role faith can have in motivating and sustaining social action for change.
 As a result, we consider multi-faith projects that draw upon religious and spiritual traditions in support of social change, such as work for peace, human rights, equity, and social justice.
 Such projects could take place within a specific faith community, multi-faith or secular context.